Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 - justification of internal cognition
 - architectural modifications to AI systems

-Neurotransparency applies **only** to cognition that influences scientific claims—
-the moment reasoning leaves the mind and enters the record.
+Neurotransparency applies **only** to cognition that influences any claim or decision influenced by AI-assisted reasoning — the moment reasoning leaves the mind and enters the record.

 ---